 Standard gypsum plasterboard is not fire rated and this means it will not meet the stringent fire performance requirements of current UK building regulations.
-Fire rated plasterboard offers superior fire resistance over and above that of standard plasterboard, and is therefore used widely across a large number of residential and commercial projects.
+Fire-rated plasterboard offers superior fire resistance over and above that of standard plasterboard and is therefore used widely across a large number of residential and commercial projects.

-Fire rated plasterboard comes in two thicknesses; 12.5mm and 15mm.
-Either thickness can be used depending on what is specified for your application, although it is worth noting that 15mm fire resistant plasterboard will give superior fire protection than 12.5mm fire resistant plasterboard.
+Fire-rated plasterboard comes in two thicknesses; 12.5mm and 15mm.
+Either thickness can be used depending on what is specified for your application, although it is worth noting that 15mm fire-resistant plasterboard will give superior fire protection than 12.5mm fire-resistant plasterboard.

 In terms of size, all the sheets sold here at Materials Market are 2400mm x 1200mm, although 2700mm and 3000mm length sheets are available on request.
 The 12.5mm is available both in tapered edge and square edge, with tapered edge being more popular than square edge.

-There are three main manufacturers of fire rated plasterboard in the UK; Knauf Drywall, British Gypsum and Siniat.
+There are three main manufacturers of fire-rated plasterboard in the UK; Knauf Drywall, British Gypsum and Siniat.
 These manufacturers have an excellent fire protection reputation when it comes to the manufacture of plasterboard and other drylining products.

-In terms of performance, all three manufacturers produce fire rated plasterboard to a very high standard, to the point where the boards are very similar across the brands.
+In terms of performance, all three manufacturers produce fire-rated plasterboard to a very high standard, to the point where the boards are very similar across the brands.
 Unless part of a specification where a particular brand is needed to fit the requirements, we would recommend fire plasterboard from any of these manufacturers, and weighing up price and availability as the deciding factors.
 Knauf Fire Panel is a good value and reliable fire plasterboard to go with if you're stuck for choice!

 Yes, paint can either be applied directly to the fire plasterboard or it can be plastered and then painted.
-For maximum efficacy, intumescent fire rated paint can be used to maintain its fire protection.
-This will help to increase the effectiveness of the fire resistance and is also something that can be applied to non fire resistant panels in order to give them a measure of fire resistance.
+For maximum efficacy, intumescent fire-rated paint can be used to maintain its fire protection.
+This will help to increase the effectiveness of the fire resistance and is also something that can be applied to non-fire-resistant panels in order to give them a measure of fire resistance.

-As a fire resistant plasterboard supplier, we are often asked how to fit fire rated plasterboard.
+As a fire-resistant plasterboard supplier, we are often asked how to fit fire-rated plasterboard.
 Plasterboard can be installed using adhesives or screws.
 Hammering will likely damage the structural integrity of the boards, so that is not an option.
 Remember to always hang plasterboard with the grain running horizontally in order to maintain its strength and durability.